 Dr. Mark Lesser

-Assistant Professor of Environmental Science (Ecology)
+Associate Professor of Environmental Science (Ecology)

 My broad research interests lie in understanding controls on species’ distributions.
 I am particularly interested in the factors that dictate range-limits and migration patterns of tree species.
 My research program asks: